 If you don't need to sell back your textbook, donate it to COM Library and we'll put it on reserve so future students who can't afford to buy their textbooks can check them out from the library.
 Bring any books you'd like to donate to the Circulation Desk.

 Don’t see your textbook or is it always checked out when you try to get it from the Library?

 COM Library wants to make sure we have the books you need!
 You can make requests in person or online.

 Fill out a Student Reserve Request Form with a Circulation Staff member to request items be placed on Reserve.

 Go to the Reserve Request tab in the Reserves LibGuide to request online.

-Library Course Reserves are materials that have been selected by your instructors and made available to you through COM Library.
-COM Library does not purchase Reserve materials.
+Library reserves are materials that have been selected by your instructors and made available to you through COM Library.

 Materials on reserve may include: